 Have Tax Shark Negotiate with the IRS on Your Behalf

 Communicating with the IRS can be a daunting prospect.
 Tax Shark is here to represent you before the IRS.
-Our tax law experts have thorough knowledge of IRS procedures and may be able to negotiate more favorable terms than you can.
+Our tax law experts have a thorough knowledge of IRS procedures and may be able to negotiate more favorable terms than you can.
 Our tax resolution services are available for taxpayers seeking tax relief.
 In addition, tax relief services in Sacramento are available for Sacramento taxpayers.